 Top Tip: eat a healthy balanced diet of good food and an extra 500 calories as you burn more whilst breastfeeding, which I’m sure most of you love!!

-Certain liquids that have been known to help with production of milk include water, pomegranate juice, lactation teas as mentioned above and milk (whether it is cow’s milk or Almond milk.
+Certain liquids that have been known to help with the production of milk include water, pomegranate juice, lactation teas as mentioned above and milk (whether it is cow’s milk or Almond milk.
 I have been told that to ensure your child does not have an intolerance to cow’s milk, you should drink it whilst breastfeeding.
-I myself couldn’t do this to be honest as I feel unwell after drinking cow’s milk.
-For me it’s Almond milk all the way.
+I myself couldn’t do this, to be honest as I feel unwell after drinking cow’s milk.
+For me, it’s Almond milk all the way.

 It really helps to take your vitamins.
 I personally take the Pregnacare Breastfeeding multivitamin pack (here is the US Link).
 This ensures I receive everything and in the correct dosages as baby strips me of all the goodness I intake.
 Everyone knows at this point your hair falls out, teeth go bad and skin dries up.
 I didn’t feel such side effects when I was pregnant but I sure as hell felt them whilst breastfeeding.
 In month 2, just like my hairdresser warned, my hair started falling out excessively.
 I actually have quite thick hair so it wasn’t crazy noticeable.
 But still noticeable enough to see that I was shedding like a cat in the Spring.
 I was quite upset about this.
 My baby was taking all my vitamins and I had to just let him 🙂